Pavithiran2000/SENG21253-Final-Project-Innova-website-master/README.md

-# SENG21253-Final-Project-Innova-webs
+# SENG21253-Final-Group-Project-Innova-webs
+Group 7 contributors
-This project is created using Html, CSS, Javascript, PHP which is completed by Our group.
+This project is created using Html, CSS, Javascript, and PHP which is completed by Our group.
 Our Website name is INNOVA computer solutions.